 This write-up is aimed towards new players wondering "Where do I begin so I can experience the great stories that ZOS wrote into ESO without being completely lost?"
 I'll try to avoid spoilers as much as possible while explaining the rationale for quest order.
 If you just want a list of quests in order, I highly recommend this resource: http://en.uesp.net/wiki/Online:Quests

 The starting Tutorial changes with each Chapter.
 If you own only the base game, you will start in Coldharbor.
+If you own ESO/Elsweyr, the most current Chapter, you will start in Elsweyr.
 If you own the ESO/Morrowind, you will start in Morrowind.
-If you own Summerset, the most current Chapter, you will start in Summerset.
+If you own ESO/Summerset, you will start in Summerset.
 There is no option to change your starting location from these places.
-If you skip the tutorial, you will end up in the ending region of that tutorial (Starter Island, Morrowind, Summerset, respectively.)
+If you skip the tutorial, you will end up in the ending region of that tutorial (Starter Island, Elsweyr, Morrowind, Summerset, respectively.)

 Important Spoiler Below for the Coldharbor Tutorial/ The Hooded Figure Quest